Natural Remedies for UTIs: ACV, D-Mannose, and Bladder Infection Relief

 • Lay over the lower abdomen and cover with plastic wrap.

-• Secure with a bandage or tight underwear.
+• Secure with a bandage or snug underwear.

-• Apply a heating pad for added relief.
+• Apply a heating pad or hot water bottle on low for added relief.

-• Leave on for up to 2 hours, then wash off remaining oil.
+• Leave on for up to 2 hours, then remove and wash off remaining oil.

-Take a healing bath to reduce pain and promote recovery.
-Add one of the following to a warm bath:
+A warm, healing bath can reduce pain, relax muscles, and support the body’s natural healing response.
+Add one of the following to a comfortably warm bath:

 • 1 cup apple cider vinegar